Salt in the Brine Tank of Your Water Softener System

 Evaporated salt pellets have the highest purity rate of the aforementioned salts and are generally the most expensive.
 The higher the purity of your salt (we prefer 99.9% pure salt), the less water-insoluble matter, which means less chance of “bridging”, “mushing”, or insoluble buildup in the bottom of the tank that will need to be cleaned out later.

 Solar salt pellets are most commonly sold in crystal or pellet form and are made through evaporating seawater.
 Solar salt is more soluble than rock salt, but may not work as well as evaporated salt when your water hardness level is very high.
-Many solar salt brands contain 99.6 pure salt.
+Many solar salt brands contain 99.6 pure salts.

 Rock salt resembles small rocks or pebbles.
 Although this form of salt is more economical, we don’t recommend using it as it contains a high amount of calcium sulfate which means it won’t dissolve well in water and can cause maintenance headaches.